 Key Points: Music Therapy in South Florida

 Music therapy is a helpful treatment modality for recovery from substance use disorder as well as a variety of other treatment needs.
-Treatment centers such as The Recovery Village of Palm Beach offer evidenced-based treatment options such as music therapy to help in your recovery journey.
+Treatment centers such as The Recovery Village Palm Beach at Baptist Health offer evidenced-based treatment options such as music therapy to help in your recovery journey.

 - Music therapy helps restore emotional connection and self-esteem and reduces depression levels.